RafaelPiloto10/handshake/README.md

 # Handshake

-A poem about the discrimination in the United States visualized with data collected from the [Equal Employment Opportunity Commission (EEOC)](eeoc.gov)
+A poem about discrimination in the United States visualized with data collected from the [Equal Employment Opportunity Commission (EEOC)](eeoc.gov) using D3.js and Svelte.

 ## Running Locally